abegumnur/Object-Recognition-Using-Feature-Detection/README.md

 # Object Recognition Using Feature Detection

+This project is part of the BIL 565 / CSE 463 (Introduction to Computer Vision) course at Gebze Technical University.

 ## Overview

 This project involves object recognition using four feature detectors: SIFT, ORB, AKAZE, and BRISK, aiming to classify 10 objects from the RGBD dataset.